unixsurfer/haproxystats/README.rst

     tcp://[fe80::3f2f:46b3:ef0c:a420]:4444
     unix:///run/haproxy.sock

-Only TCP and UNIX schemas are supported and the port for TCP servers **must** be set.
+Only TCP and UNIX schemes are supported and the port for TCP servers **must** be set.
 For UNIX scheme you can only pass a file and not a directory, but **socket-dir** option can be set as well, so you can use a directory and UNIX socket files at the same time.
 You can use comma as separator to pass multiple